klattimer/LGWebOSRemote/README.md

 # LGWebOSRemote
 Command line webOS remote for LGTVs

+## Supported models

+### Tested with

+UF830V

+Tested with python 2.7 on mac/linux and works fine, your mileage may vary with windows, patches welcome.

+### Likely suports

+All devices with firmware major version 4, product name "webOSTV 2.0"

 ## Available Commands
     scan
     auth                  Hostname/IP     Authenticate and exit, creates initial config ~/.lgtv.json